 Work conducted by scientists at the Jones Center at Ichauway under a grant from The Nature Conservancy indicates that relatively modest reductions in irrigation water withdrawals during times of severe drought in the Ichawaynochaway Creek, a tributary to the Flint River, would result in ecologically significant increases in stream flow.
 This project seeks to intervene at that point of impact by focusing on incentives to reduce water use impacts on instream flows during severe drought.
 By doing so, we can attain benefits for endangered species and water users when water is most scarce – and most needed.

 Given the uncertainty created by recent droughts and interstate water litigation, the farmers of Southwest Georgia are ready to explore and support new ideas that will effectively provide for economically and environmentally sustainable outcomes in the region.
 GA-FIT is implementing several projects to restore flows for aquatic habitats while addressing water security for farmers in the region.

 The project is advised by stakeholders from the region who are committed to sustaining farmers and stream flows.
 An advisory board meets quarterly to review plans, assess activities, and interpret findings.
 The members provide the project team with diverse perspectives and experiences that ground the project in real world conditions and support success.

 GA-FIT includes several projects.
 The Incentive Auction for Voluntary Irrigation Suspenion is piloting new tools for voluntary irrigation suspension during drought.
-Drought SWAP will provide alternative deep aquifer water sources for surface water users to use during drought in the Flint River Basin.
+Drought SWAP is providing alternative deep aquifer water sources for surface water users to use during drought in the Flint River Basin.
 A Habitat Conservation Plan for freshwater mussels will protect endangered and threatened species in our rivers and streams while supporting agricultural water use and the regional economy.
-Additional new projects are under development.
+Additional new projects are indevelopment.
 Check back for updates.
 You can read about GA-FIT activities in the Project Updates section of this website.